warp-contracts/academy/redstone-academy-docs/docs/pst/writing-pst-contract/contract-source.md

 ```

 `Handle` function is an asynchronous function and it returns promise of type `ContractResult`.
 As mentioned above, it takes two arguments - state and action.
-It waits for one of the interactions to be called and return result of matching functions - the ones that we prepared earlier.
+It waits for one of the interactions to be called and returns result of matching functions - the ones that we prepared earlier.

 ## 🎨 Bundling contract